kamilbrenk/InteractiveMap/README.md

 InteractiveMap
 ==============

-Interactive map of Europe, created by using of HTML, CSS i JavaScript.
+Interactive map of Europe, created by using of HTML, CSS and JavaScript.
 The map presents countries in three states:

   - _deactive_ - the country isn't clickable
-  - _active_ - the country is clicked
+  - _active_ - the country is clickable
-  - _hover_ - user places mouse on the country in 'active' state
+  - _hover_ - user places cursor on the country in 'active' state

 The map is compatible with modern browsers and also with IE8.